SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 * **Folder**: Select where to place the form or [create a new folder][19].

 * **Description**: Explain the purpose of this form.
-This text will only be visible internally.
+This text is visible internally only.

 * **Language**: Select the language used in the form.

 * **Managed by**: Optional.
 Select a user group to limit access to this form.
 Only members of the selected user group can process submissions from this form and receive notifications of submissions.

 * **Deactivate form automatically**: Optional.
-In some cases the form should only be active until a specific date or until a specific number of responses have been received.
+In some cases the form should be active only until a specific date or until a specific number of responses have been received.
 Anyone trying to access an inactive form will be redirected to the page for inactive form.
 You can combine these options.

   * **Until**: Select a date.
 The form will be deactivated on this date.
   * **Max**: Enter the number of responses.
 The form will be deactivated after the specified number of responses have been received.